 Click Sensor Settings to open the Sensor Settings page.
-On this page, you can set the maximum exposure time, exposure level, and AGC (Auto Gain Control) settings.
+On this page, you can set the exposure time, back light compensation, and day/night settings.

 You can configure two sets of sensor settings: one for normal situations, the other for special situations, such as day/night/schedule mode.